ash-project/ash/documentation/how_to/upgrade.md

 #### Ash.Changeset

 `Ash.Changeset.new/2` has been removed. `Ash.Changeset.new/1` is still available for creating a new changeset, but attributes and arguments should, with few exceptions, be passed to the relevant `Ash.Changeset.for_<action_type>` functions, *not* to `Ash.Changeset.new/2`.
 Removing the second argument helps clarify the purpose of `Ash.Changeset.new/1`.

+`Ash.Changeset.manage_relationship/4` no longer uses `:all` to signal that all changes will be sent to the join relationship.
+Instead, use `:*`.

 #### Builtin Changes